Dr. Denise Funk DVM

-Dr. Tarpley is a Georgia native and was raised in Gwinnett County.
-She completed undergraduate studies at Davidson College in 1993.
-She was awarded a Watson Fellowship which allowed for a year’s pursuit of independent studies outside the United States after graduation.
-She entered veterinary school the following year and graduated from the University of Georgia College of Veterinary Medicine in 1998.
+Dr. Tarpley completed undergraduate studies at Davidson College in 1993, and was awarded a Watson Fellowship.
+She graduated from the University of Georgia College of Veterinary Medicine in 1998.
 After over three years in private practice, Dr. Tarpley returned to the University of Georgia to complete a residency in veterinary clinical pathology in which she became board-certified in 2005.
 Subsequently she worked as a clinical pathologist at UGA’s Veterinary Diagnostic Laboratory in Athens, but ultimately she resumed full-time practice where she could work directly with animals and their owners.

 She served a community in north Georgia for nearly ten years as a veterinarian at a dynamic animal hospital, and in the latter years of her tenure there, as the hospital’s medical director.
-In addition to clinical pathology, her other professional interests include wound management, soft tissue and basic orthopedic surgery, and helping geriatric animals continue to enjoy their lives.
-She considers her profession of helping animals a great blessing and privilege and is honored to now be providing care to pets alongside Dr. Funk, Dr. Potter, and the hospital team of Animal Medical Care.
+She is honored to now be providing care to pets alongside Dr. Funk, Dr. Potter, and the hospital team of Animal Medical Care.
 Outside of veterinary medicine, Dr. Tarpley enjoys quality time with people, sports, and reading.